 Pros

 Flexibility.
-Earning and redeeming rewards is generally straightforward and easy to master.
+Earning and redeeming rewards is generally straightforward.
 You can typically cash in rewards as a statement credit and there are low-to-no minimums for redemption across popular cards.

 Affordability.
 Many cash back cards carry low-to-no annual fees.